 "In life… I was your father's business partner, Mako Loanshark."

 Cera was startled to hear that name.
 Could it be?
 No, it was impossible.
 She and her family were there at Mako's funeral, about three months ago.
-There was no way he could have just rise from the grave and roam free as a ghost.
+There was no way he could have just been raised from the grave and allowed to roam free as a ghost.

 But it was hard to deny such an existence.
 The ghost had Mako's voice, Mako's size, and even Mako's blue eyes, which were glowing from the skull's sockets.